 - Russia launched a war against Ukraine (February) and China showed affinity toward Russia’s aggression to secure it so-called territories and in its confrontation with the West.
 This alliance is accompanied by China’s increased authority over Hong Kong and hostility toward Taiwan.

-- Japan follows Germany in shedding its WWII foreign policy of low defense budgets and non-international foreign policy.
+- Japan follows Germany in shedding its WWII foreign policy of low defense budgets and non-intervention foreign policy.
 Under a new prime minister, Fumio Kishida, Japan has made overtures to South Korea, begun defense talks with Australia, shown expressions of support for Taiwan’s sovereignty and initiated closer integration into the US deterrent.

 - The Korean peninsula shifts its politics with new a South Korean leader, Yoon Suk- yeol, looking to be more engaged in the Indo Pacific, resolve disagreements with Japan, strengthen security arrangements with the U.S., and react aggressively to North Korea’s missile program.